-Before moving to the Northwest, John photographed widely in Asia, Europe and Mexico, as well as in his long-term home state of New Mexico.
-He works in all camera formats, but favors infrared and high-speed B&W films for interpretive images.
-His current photographic work is nearly all black and white, printed in his own darkroom.
+Before moving to the Northwest, I had many opportunities to photograph in Asia, Europe and Mexico, as well as in my long-term home state of New Mexico.
+I work in all camera formats, but favor infrared and high-speed B&W films for interpretive images.
+Nearly everything displayed here is based on printing in my own darkroom.